aetheric-oss/se-services/docs/semp.md

 #### Collaboration

-Prior to Release/Version One: [Concept Phase](#-concept-phase)
+Prior to Release/Version One: [Concept Phase](#bulb-concept-phase)

-Collaboration on a version controlled document is the same as collaboration on source code, which is outlined [here](./#code-collaboration).
+Collaboration on a version-controlled document is the same as collaboration on source code, which is outlined [here](#busts_in_silhouette-code-collaboration).

 #### Edit Permissions